A history dating from the 1930's

 In 1965 the Rt.
 Rev. John Nkuzumwami was consecrated as the first Burundian bishop responsible for the diocese of Burundi that was part of the Province of Uganda, Rwanda, Burundi, and Boga-Zaire (now the Democratic Republic of Congo).

 Eventually, after being part of the Francophone Province of Rwanda, Burundi, and Boga-Zaire the autonomous Province of the Anglican Church of Burundi came into being in 1992.

-Three Burundian Archbishops have held office; the Most Rev. Samuel Sindamuka, the Most Rev.Samuel Ndayisenga and the Most Rev. Bernard Ntahoturi.
-The present Archbishop is the Most Rev. Martin Blaise Nyaboho.
+Four Burundian Archbishops have held office; the Most Rev. Samuel Sindamuka, the Most Rev.Samuel Ndayisenga, the Most Rev. Bernard Ntahoturi, the Most Rev. Martin Blaise Nyaboho.
+The present Archbishop is the Most Rev. Sixbert Macumi.

 Nine dioceses now make up the Province -

 Buye(1965), Bujumbura(1975), Gitega(1985), Matana(1990), Makamba(1997), Muyinga(2005), Rumonge (2013), Rutana(2017), Buhiga(2017).

 Throughout the difficult periods of crisis since Independence in 1962 the Church has continued to focus on the original three-fold vision.
 Issues relevant to the present day such as conflict resolution, peace building and reconciliation, HIV/AIDS and malaria, conservation and care of the environment, and the status and protection of women are also being addressed.